The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Conclusion

 \section{Conclusion}

-In this paper we have shown observational evidence that a dichotomy in the outburst properties of long period AM~CVn exists.
+In this paper we have shown observational evidence that a dichotomy exists in the outburst properties of long-period AM~CVns.
 Short outbursts are most likely caused by a disk instability, whereas outbursts lasting for a year or more cannot be explained by the DIM and are probably due to a long lasting mass-transfer event.
-The whole behavior of ASASSN-21au is consistent with a scenario in which initial mass enhancement produced disk instabilities at later times, contrary to what has been observed in other long period AM~CVns.
+The whole behavior of ASASSN-21au is consistent with a scenario in which initial mass enhancement produced disk instabilities at later times, contrary to what has been observed in other long-period AM~CVns.
 Additional studies of similar systems are needed to fully confirm this scenario.
 At present, the origin and characteristics of mass-transfer events remain a mystery; they have also been postulated in systems such as CVs close to the minimum period that exhibit rare superoutbursts (the WZ Sge systems).
-The causes of such phenomena need to be further investigated through high quality and multiwavelength observations of AM~CVns both during outbursts and quiescence.
+The causes of such phenomena need to be further investigated through high quality and multiwavelength observations of AM~CVns both during outbursts and in quiescence.